consensus-shipyard/ipc-libs/docs/calibration-solidity.md

 # Deploying an IPC Solidity instance on Calibration

 This guide will guide you through deploying IPC over an FEVM-compatible rootnet.
-Specifically, after this tutorial you'll have IPC deployed over Fileoin's [Calibration testnet](https://docs.filecoin.io/networks/calibration/details/), and you'll be able to deploy new subnets with Calibration as the rootnet.
+Specifically, after this tutorial, you'll have IPC deployed over Filecoin's [Calibration testnet](https://docs.filecoin.io/networks/calibration/details/), and you'll be able to deploy new subnets with Calibration as the rootnet.

 > TODO: A video walkthrough of this guide is also [available <TODO: We need to record this!]().
 We still encourage you to try it for yourself!